 Asuncion North Mission Groups

-Here are Asuncion North Mission Groups- for LDS missionary moms, returned missionaries, mission presidents and other alumni of the Asuncion North Mission.
+Here are Asuncion North Mission Groups- for missionary moms, returned missionaries, mission presidents and other alumni of the Asuncion North Mission.

 - Paraguay Asuncion North Mission Group (1,036 members)